-Five-Year Relative Survival for Esophagus Cancer by

-Relative survival compares the survival of men with the disease with those that do not; it represents the likelihood Notes: of avoiding death due to a particular cancer.
+Five-Year Relative Survival for Esophagus Cancer by Stage at Diagnosis, Female, California, 2004-2009 ntes: Relative survival compares the survival of women with the disease with those that do not; it represents the likelihood of avoiding death due to a particular cancer.
 Stage at diagnosis by the American Joint Committee on Cancer (AJCC) Cancer Staging Manual, sixth edition.